awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ### Register or Deregister Targets by Instance ID<a name="register-instances"></a>

-The instance must be in the `running` state when you register it\.
+An instance must be in the `running` state when you register it\.

 **To register or deregister targets by instance ID**